Jinny Sims

+In the 2024 British Columbia general election, she was unseated by Bryan Tepper from the BC Conservative Party.

 Early life

-Sims emigrated to England from Punjab, India, at the age of nine.
+Born to a Sikh family, Sims emigrated to England from Punjab, India, at the age of nine.
 She earned a Bachelor of Education degree at the Victoria University of Manchester (now the University of Manchester).
 Sims and her husband moved to Canada in 1975, spending two years in Quebec before moving to Nanaimo where she was a high school teacher until the early 2000s.